Community Calendar — Jan. 23-Feb. 25

 Sunday, Jan.
 24

 A nature program about eagles on the Mississippi River, sponsored by Hannibal Parks & Recreation, will be led by nature interpreter Gale Rublee.
-The event will take place from 1 p.m. to 2 p.m. at Kiwanis Park near the riverfront.
+The event will take place at 1 p.m. and 1:30 p.m. at Kiwanis Park near the riverfront.
 Registration and more information are available by emailing mlrichards@hannibal-mo.gov.

 Monday, January 25